NutchapolSal/files/chromaeffects/README.md

 > can someone show me how to make this`?

+1AM - recreation from razerchroma

-1AM - don't really want to complicate things so no fade black before switching colors like in the original
+don't really want to complicate things so no fade black before switching colors like in the original

 ## [default](#jump-list)
 [![default](https://github.com/NutchapolSal/files/raw/master/chromaeffects/prev/default.png "default")](https://github.com/NutchapolSal/files/raw/master/chromaeffects/n-default.ChromaEffects)